xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 * `someInts` : inferred to be `[Int]`
 - create an empty array : an empty array literal - `[]` (an empty pair of square brackets)
-    - if the context already privides type information
+    - if the context already provides type information

 ```swift
 someInts.append(3)